polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 title: try-runtime
 ---

-The `try-runtime` tool is built to query a snapshot of runtime storage, using an in-memory-externalities to store state.
+The `try-runtime` tool is built to query a snapshot of runtime storage, using an [in-memory-externalities][testextern-rustdocs] to store state.
 In this way, it enables runtime engineers to write tests for a specified runtime state.
 Being part of [`sc-cli`][sc-cli-rustdocs], it is designed to be used as a command line interface to specify at which block to query state.